oroinc/documentation/user_guide/activities/activities_add_attachment.rst

 .. note:: You can access attached files under *Attachments* in the **Additional Information** section of record pages.

           .. image:: ../img/activities/add_attachment_view.png
-             :alt: Attachment on the page of apportunity
+             :alt: Attachment on the page of opportunity

 .. |IcDelete| image:: ../../img/buttons/IcDelete.png